-When the saints were driven from Nauvoo and companies were formed to go west, James Brown invited Mary and her son David to join his company which they gladly did.
-Later, James Brown proposed marriage to her and they were married 16 July 1846 at Council Bluffs, the same day as the Battalion enlisted.
-James was a polygamist and left three other wives and some children behind.
+While some records indicate she may have traveled back home after her husband's death per Brigham Young's suggestion, there is no primary document to verify that.
+When the saints were driven from Nauvoo and companies were formed to go west, James Brown invited Mary and her son David to join his company.
+Later, James Brown proposed marriage to her and they were married 16 July 1846 at Council Bluffs, the same day as the Battalion was mustered.
+James was a polygamist and left three other wives and some children behind but two sons from his first marriage, Alexander and Jesse, were with him.
 He became Captain of Company C in the Mormon Battalion.
 Mary and David went with him on the Battalion march.
 A pension application indicates she served as a laundress.

-Captain Brown was put in charge of the sick detachment which was sent from Santa Fe, New Mexico to Pueblo, Colorado for the winter.
+Captain Brown was put in charge of a detachment which was sent from Santa Fe, New Mexico to Pueblo, Colorado for the winter.
 Mary was like a ministering angel to the sick while they were in Pueblo.
-Captain Brown's detachment took up their march to Utah territory in the spring of 1847, and arrived in the Salt Lake Valley 29 July 1847.
-They lived in a fort where Mary gave birth to a daughter in November 1847.
-Mary went with her husband to colonize a tract of land in Ogden purchased from Miles Goodyear.
-According to family records, Mary lived in a log cabin with a dirt floor and the only furniture was a one-legged bed nailed to the wall.
-She became known as an outstanding cheesemaker.
-She died in Ogden, Utah where she was buried.
-Her son David married a daughter of Captain Jefferson Hunt.
+Captain Brown oversaw all three detachments as they took up their march to Utah territory in the spring of 1847, and arrived in the Salt Lake Valley 29 July 1847.
+They lived in the fort where Mary gave birth to a daughter in November 1847.